gushers/candybar/README.md

 # Candybar 🍫

-A simple, `<canvas>` rendering engine.
+A simple `<canvas>` rendering engine and collection of classes and utils.
 And by "engine" I mean about as advanced as a broken scooter 🛴

 🚨 **This is an alpha release**